XLsoft-Corporation/Unity-Solar-System-Sample/README.md

 ### Setting up the Application Identifier

 Make sure your Application Identifier is correct for the API Key you’re using.
-You can find your project’s Application Identifier by clicking the Set App ID button on the Kudan Trackerscript, or by going to **Edit -> Project Settings -> Player** and opening Other Settings in the iOS tab.
+You can find your project’s Application Identifier by clicking the Set App ID button on the Kudan Trackerscript, or by going to **Edit -> Project Settings -> Player** and opening Other Settings in the iOS and Android tab.

 Your Application ID be either: